DeeKay29/BattleshipGame/readme.md

 - [x] Generating ships coordinates.
 - [x] Checking if ship location is free.
 - [x] Placing ships on board.
+- [x] Handling when there is no free location

 ### Previous changes